-Below, is a listing of suggestions to try if your new video card is not being auto-detected and you have an on-board video card.
+Below, is a listing of suggestions to try if your new video card is not auto-detected and you have an on-board video adapter.

-- When plugging in the monitor, make sure the cable is being connected to the new video card and not the onboard video card.
+- When plugging in the monitor, make sure the cable goes to the new video card and not the onboard.

-- Verify with the computer's documentation or the manufacturer that there are no jumpers to disable the on-board or setting in CMOS setup.
-Today, with most modern computers the computer should automatically disable the onboard video card when a new video card is installed.
+- Verify with the computer's documentation or the manufacturer that there are no jumpers to disable the on-board video adapter or required settings changes in CMOS setup.
+Nearly all modern computers automatically disable the on-board video when a card is installed.

-- Verify if the video card you are attempting to install has jumpers or dip switches to change its resources that it is set to auto-detect.
-If there is no auto-detect option and the video card is not being detect you may also want to try other settings (if available).
+- Check to see if the video card you are attempting to install has jumpers or dip switches to change its resources that it is set to auto-detect.

-- If you have Windows 95, Windows 98, Windows ME, Windows 2000 or Windows XP, before adding the card within Windows, disable the onboard video.
-To disable onboard video open Windows Device Manager, click the plus by Display Adapter, double-click on the video card under Display Adapter, and place a check in the box to disable in hardware profile (towards the bottom).
-Shut Down the computer and install the video card into the computer.
+- If you have Windows 95, Windows 98, Windows ME, Windows 2000 or Windows XP, before adding the card within Windows, disable the on-board video.
+To disable on-board video, open Windows Device Manager and click the plus by Display Adapter.
+Within the Display Adapter menu, double-click on your on-board video and place a check in the box to disable in hardware profile (located near the bottom).
+Shut Down the computer and physically install the new video card.

-- If none of the above recommendations resolve your issue, it is recommended that you contact the computer manufacturer for additional help and recommendations.
+- If none of the above recommendations resolve your issue, it is recommended that you contact the manufacturer of your computer or video card.

-Tip: When purchasing a video card for a computer that has on-board video, it is highly recommended that you do not purchase the same brand of video card that came pre-installed.
-This is a common reason why the on-board video card may not be disabled automatically.
+Tip: When purchasing a video card for a computer that has on-board video, it is highly recommended that you purchase a brand of video card that different than that which came pre-installed.
+Having two video adapters from the same manufacturer is a common reason why the on-board video card may not be disabled automatically.